Goniothalamus gabriacianus: Description

-It is a bush reaching 3 to 4 meters in height.
+It is a bush reaching 3 to 4 m in height.
 Its smooth, striated, gray branches have sparse fine hairs when young.
 Its membranous, broad, lance-shaped leaves are 8–22 by 3–6.5 centimeters and come to a tapering point at their tip.
 Both surfaces of the leaves are smooth, the upper surfaces are shiny, and the lower surface is more pallid.
 Its smooth, wrinkled petioles are 1 centimeter long and have a channel on their upper side.
 Its solitary flowers are axillary and born on 0.5 centimeter-long pedicels.
 It has 3 sepals that are 5 millimeters long and come to a point at their tip.
 The sepals are sparsely hairy on the outside and smooth on the inside.
 Its 6 petals are arranged in two rows of 3.
 The fleshy, oval outer petals are 12 millimeters long and have course rust-colored hairs.
 The inner petals are 9–10 millimeters long.
 Its flowers have numerous stamens with linear anthers.
 Its flowers have numerous carpels.
 Its ovaries have 2 locules.